We proudly offer the bios of our accomplished teachers.

 Matthew Cody is the author of the middle grade novels Villainous (Knopf), Powerless (Yearling), The Dead Gentleman (Yearling), among others.
 He has published pieces in McSweeney’s and Opium Magazine.
 He has taught at Laguardia Community College.
 He holds a BFA from Webster University and an MFA in Theater from the University of Alabama.

 BC Edwards is the author of the short story collection The Aversive Clause (Black Lawrence Press/Dzanc) and the poetry collections From the Standard Cyclopedia of Recipes (Black Lawrence Press/Dzanc), and To Mend Small Children (Augury Books), and his work is included in the anthologies Diving Divas and Zombiality.
 He has published poetry, fiction, and nonfiction in The New York Times Magazine, La Petite Zine, Freerange Nonfiction, Sink Review, Pax Americana, and Brooklyn Rail.
-He has served as an executive producer at the Upright Citizens Brigade Theater in New York.
+He has served as an executive producer at the Upright Citizens Brigade Theater in New York, and has been awarded a New York Foundation for the Arts Artists' Fellowship in poetry.
 He holds a BA from Reed College and an MFA in Creative Writing from the New School.

 Shahnaz Habib has published fiction and nonfiction in the anthologies Twentysomething Essays by Twentysomething Writers (Random House) and 21 Under 40 (Zubaan).
 She is a regular contributor to the New Yorker online, the Guardian blogs, and Of Note magazine.
 She has been awarded a New York Foundation for the Arts Artists' Fellowship in Nonfiction Literature.
 She holds a BA from Mahatma Gandhi University, an MA in English Literature from the University of Delhi, and an MA in Media Studies from the New School.